Check what you can do about harassment

 • gender reassignment - this means if you’re transgender

-It’s also discrimination if someone harassed you because they made a mistake about your protected characteristics.
+It’s also discrimination if someone harassed you because they think you have a protected characteristic.
 For example, it’s discrimination if you and your housemate are straight but your landlord made offensive jokes about you being gay.
 This is called ‘discrimination by perception’.

 If someone harassed you because of the protected characteristic of a person you know, it’s also discrimination.
 For example, it’s discrimination if you told your colleague that your partner was disabled and they started making upsetting comments about people with that disability.
 This is called ‘discrimination by association’.